olomix/go-test-pg/README.md

 variable https://www.postgresql.org/docs/11/libpq-envars.html.
 User needs permissions to create databases.

-If you want to skip all tests, you need to set Skip field in Pgpool struct to false.
+If you want to skip all database tests, you need to set `Skip` field in Pgpool struct to `true`.

 ```go
 var dbpool = &ptg.Pgpool{Skip: true}